angela-bonato/RayTracingCourse/README.md

     nimble build

-and then run it through
+and then run it via

     ./project <COMMAND> <ARGUMENTS>